 Bullous pemphigoid of childhood in Child

-On one end of the spectrum, the disease can be severe and generalized, and patients can feel quite ill; on the other end of the spectrum, patients can have a few asymptomatic bullae in localized areas (eg, on the legs).
 Genital involvement is reported to occur in just under half of cases.
-Localized bullous pemphigoid of the genital skin is exceedingly rare and is reported in children aged 7-12.
+Localized bullous pemphigoid of the genital skin is reported in children aged 7-12.
 Girls are affected more frequently than boys.
+When present, this condition can be misdiagnosed as child sexual abuse, and careful consideration must be taken in these cases.

 L12.0 – Bullous pemphigoid